alexspero/calculatorApp/README.md

 # calculatorApp
-The basic calculator of course
+The basic calculator of course.
+Deployed at calculator-app-pi-gray.vercel.app